mokkabonna/knockout.bindingHandlers.number/README.md

 ## Demo

-There is a demo html in the repo. demo/index.html
+There is a demo at http://mokkabonna.github.io/knockout.bindingsHandlers.number

-Make sure to run these commands before install to have all the assets

-	npm install
-	grunt bower

 ## Dependencies